-Vinyl plank and wood-look tile flooring each offer benefits for consumers, but they have their drawbacks as well.
-From appearance to durability, we’ll take a look at the pros and cons of each type of flooring, helping you make the most informed purchasing decision.
+Vinyl plank and wood-look tile flooring (ceramic and porcelain wood-look tile), each offer benefits for consumers, but they have their drawbacks as well.
+From appearance to durability, we’ll compare the two flooring types based on 7 factors, helping you make the most informed purchasing decision.

 Side-By-Side Comparison